-Sponsor 1 sqm of moorland and help the BMC to protect the moors and reduce carbon emissions
+Sponsor 1 sqm of moorland for just £25 and help the BMC to protect the moors and reduce carbon emissions

 Since 1944, our friends at The British Mountaineering Council (BMC) have been carrying out vital work on behalf of climbers, hill walkers and mountaineers.
 It’s wide-ranging role as an advisory body, events organiser, information and service provider, and a crucial link between members and external organisations, has empowered generations of people to explore, enjoy and learn more about the outdoor environments we all love.